openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 `String name = phonebookLookup(String number, String phonebook, int matchCount)`

 `phonebook` and `matchCount` are optional parameters.
+You can omit one or both of these parameters.
 The configured `matchCount` is counted from the right end and denotes the number of matching characters needed to consider this number as matching.
 A `matchCount` of `0` is considered as "match everything" and is used as default if no other value is given.
 The return value is either the phonebook entry (if found) or the input number.